KemalIlkilic/design_patterns/prototype/readme.md

 An object that supports cloning is called a prototype.

+The Prototype pattern lets you use a set of pre-built objects, configured in various ways, as prototypes.

 ## How it works

 You create a set of objects, configured in various ways.